People

 CAS, 2025

-Connor Nakamura is a senior studying History and Urban Studies.
-He is interested in 20th century social movements, political thought, ethnic studies, and urban history.
-His recent research has focused on how... (more)
+Connor Nakamura is a senior studying History with minors in Urban Studies and Creative Writing.
+He is interested in 20th-century social movements, political thought, ethnic studies, and urban history.
+His recent... (more)

 • Amanda Rodriguez